 These 11 Haunted Cemeteries In Tennessee Are Not For the Faint of Heart

-little bit different than the common strange bit: they’re haunted.
-Care to tiptoe through the tombstones?
+We’ve found 11 cemeteries in Tennessee that offer something a little bit different than the common strange bit: they’re haunted.
+Care to tiptoe through the some haunted graveyards in Tennessee?

 *Note: Some cemeteries are not as well-known, so photographs do not necessarily reflect said cemetery.
 If you have photographs of these haunted places, please submit them!*

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 For scare seekers, you will be excited to learn that there are plenty of haunted places around Tennessee where you can spend the night.
 Take for instance, Union State Hotel in Nashville.
 This high-end hotel used to be the home of the Nashville train station, so it has a storied past.
 In particular, Room 711 is rumored to be occupied the ghost of a young woman who died after throwing herself in front of a train.
 The Thomas House Hotel in Red Boiling Springs was built in 1890 and has a past filled with murder and arson.
 You can stay here for the night and even participate in ghost hunting training and haunted tours of the property!